If you are about to learn massage, I will not only teach you how to do it, but you will also learn to speak a few words in French.

 Finally, comes the tactile pleasure of touching the skin.
 Even if in a professional context this element does not take into consideration, in the intimate sphere it has its full meaning and can contribute to doing and enriching you and your relationship.

-I will not go into the details of the benefits of massage on the body (I have already devoted an entire article on this topic) but once the good gestures mastered, some muscular and emotional tensions can be resolved, the stress decreased as well as anxiety.
+I will not go into the details of the benefits of massage on the body (I have already devoted lots of articles on this topic) but once the good gestures mastered, some muscular and emotional tensions can be resolved, the stress decreased as well as anxiety.

 The massage will promote both a restful sleep, a preparation for a big day ...

 Obviously yes, everyone can massage.
 That being said, as in all disciplines, some people will find it easier than others to excel in the field.

 Empathy, psychology, anticipation, the coordination of the body, the sense of the right touch, all elements for which we do not have all the predispositions.

 But everything is working, and massage helps to develop all these skills.

 It is a delicate question because even if it seems to exist a massage for each case, there remain certain pathologies, certain states (a pregnancy for example) where the greatest caution must be put.
 Massage can even be proscribed in some cases.
 (Again I'll come back to it in a future article to deepen the subject a little)

 These few cases put aside, not only massage is possible but it is even recommended!
 Its soothing virtues will be appreciated at any time of the day, to comfort, relieve, relax or be a precious tool of support and accompaniment during a difficult period.